d6t/d6t-python/blogs/top10-mistakes-coding.md

 3. You don't modularize your code
 4. Code and output gets mixed in one file
 5. They don't version control well

+It feels easy to get started but scales poorly.

 **Solution**: Use [pycharm](https://www.jetbrains.com/pycharm/) and/or [spyder](https://www.spyder-ide.org/).